Penelope Disick Is The Spitting Image Of Mom Kourtney Kardashian In Photo From Family Yacht Outing

 As Life & Style noted, Scott Disick recently opened up on his new reality show Flip It Like Disick that he had quite a learning curve when it came to being a solo dad, but has really taken to the role.

-“It was really, really, really difficult at first,” Scott Disick said.
+“It was really, really, really difficult at first,” Scott said.
 “I did not know how to be a dad and how to take care of kids and how to be there for them.
 I feel pretty confident that I’m able to now and it’s great.”

-Kourtney Kardashian also utilizes social media to share glimpse of her kids with the world, including a recent trip to IHOP for Penelope’s birthday party.
-Kourtney has shared other shots from the many family vacations the extended clan takes together, which often include Scott Disick tagging along.
+Kourtney Kardashian also utilizes social media to share glimpses of her kids with the world, including a recent trip to IHOP for Penelope’s birthday party.
+Kourtney has shared other shots from the many family vacations the extended clan takes together, which often include Disick tagging along.

 Penelope Disick having her birthday party at IHOP is iconic. https://t.co/tmSOvoQmvJ pic.twitter.com/esq2ErfKBz